drwill/mash/AppSettings/README.md

 ## What's New?

+###September 29, 2016
+Loading a list now handles semi-colons as well as commas.
+It also trims whitespace around entries.

 ###March 8, 2016
 The Optional setting can be applied to the class level and will be inherited by all members, unless otherwise specified on the property.